SDK2908/SDK2908/README.md

 ✨ What I'm working on:
 - Exploring Full-Stack Web Development
 - Experimenting with beginner-friendly real-world project ideas
 - Learning to apply Blockchain and tech for healthcare solutions
+- Recently built and deployed [Daily Mood Journal](https://sdk2908.github.io/Mood_Journal/) – a simple frontend app for tracking your mood and notes

 ✨ Currently learning:
 - Python, C Programming, HTML & CSS